digital-asset/daml/docs/source/ops/connect/auth0.rst

     RUN chmod +x /app/nginx.conf.sh
     CMD /app/nginx.conf.sh && exec nginx -g 'daemon off;'

-Finally, we can build and run the Docker container with the following, starting in the folder that contains both ``nginx`` and ``my-project``:
+Finally, we can build the Docker container with the following, starting in the folder that contains both ``nginx`` and ``my-project``:

 .. code-block:: bash